Absecon resident nominated to NJ Transit board

-An Absecon resident who commuted via the Atlantic City Rail Line for years to study at a seminary has been nominated to the board of New Jersey Transit.
+An Absecon resident who commuted via the Atlantic City Rail Line for years to study at a seminary has been nominated to the board of NJ Transit.

+The Rev. Janet Hewes Gasbarro's nomination gives a seat at the table to an Atlantic County resident at a time when advocates are calling for the closed Atlantic City Rail Line to not only reopen May 24, but to expand its service.

-Rev. Janet Hewes Gasbarro, a former hospice chaplain with AtlantiCare who retired in December as interim pastor at Epiphany Lutheran Church in Pleasantville, said she was recommended by State Senator Chris Brown, R-Atlantic.
+Gasbarro, a former hospice chaplain with AtlantiCare, retired in December as interim pastor at Epiphany Lutheran Church in Pleasantville.
+She said she was recommended by state Sen. Chris Brown, R-Atlantic, to the unpaid, volunteer position.

+"We did an analysis of a park-and-ride express bus system and presented it to the Sacramento Transit Authority Board, which eventually took up some of what we recommended," Gasbarro said.

+"I've had an interest in it (mass transit) for a long time."

-Gasbarro's nomination is part of a revamping of NJ Transit governance, laid out in a bill signed by Gov. Phil Murphy in December after months of canceled trains -- including the cancellation of the entire Atlantic City Rail Line -- and shortages of personnel made it clear the system was in trouble.
+Her nomination is part of a revamping of NJ Transit governance, laid out in a bill signed by Murphy in December after months of canceled trains — including the shutdown of the entire Atlantic City Rail Line — and shortages of personnel made it clear the system was in trouble.

+Flora Castillo, of Ventnor, had been on the board since 1999 but was frequently criticized for attending by phone rather than in person and was not reappointed.

-The board did not have a member from the southeastern part of the state during the time it decided to stop providing the Atlantic City Rail Line for a time.
-It has been out of service since September, in order to allow the system to install Positive Train Control and then because there was a shortage of trains and personnel, officials said.
+In September, the board decided to suspend the Atlantic City Rail Line to allow for the installation of safety equipment called Positive Train Control.
+At the time, NJ Transit said it would resume in early 2019.
+But then officials said a shortage of trains and personnel prevented it from reopening on time.

-The Atlantic City Rial Line is due to reopen May 24, and lawmakers on both sides of the aisle are calling for more frequent service after it reopens.
+The rail line is due to reopen May 24, and lawmakers on both sides of the aisle are calling for more frequent service after it reopens.

-Gasbarro's nomination must be approved by the Senate Judiciary Committee before she can join the board.
-But Gasbarro said she is studying the issues in preparation of her work to come.

-"I'm just trying to lean as much as I can now," she said, including watching previous meetings online.
-"They are well attended a lot of people get up and share their stories."
+Gasbarro said she would support expanded service, since NJ Transit canceled some of the most highly used and profitable train runs about a decade ago.

 “We are thrilled Rev. Gasbarro will serve on the NJT Corporation Board," said Assemblymen John Armato and Vince Mazzeo, both D-Atlantic, in a statement Tuesday.
 "As an Absecon resident, we are confident she will represent the interests of Atlantic County well, particularly at a time when passengers feel their voices aren’t being heard."

-Gasbarro used the Atlantic City Rail Line for five years in the 1990's, when she commuted to study at a seminary in Mt.
+Gasbarro used the Atlantic City Rail Line for five years in the 1990s, when she commuted to study at a seminary in Mt.
 Airy, Pennsylvania, she said.
 She took it to 30th Street Station, where she picked up another train.
+Her hometown of Absecon is one of the stops along the A.C. line.

-Now she uses NJ Transit buses to visit her son and his family in Westchester County, New York.
+Now, she uses a NJ Transit bus and New York mass transit to visit her son and his family in Westchester County, New York.

-"I'm taking the 319 out of Atlantic City," she said, to Port Authority, then takes a shuttle to Grand Central Station to take a Metro North train to his town.

-Back in the 1990's, the train was perfect for reading and doing schoolwork while commuting, and there were more trains scheduled on the Atlantic City line than there are now, she said.
+In the 1990s, the train was perfect for reading and doing schoolwork while commuting, and there were more trains scheduled on the Atlantic City line than there are now, she said.

-Cuts to train service, even to trains that were heavily used, was "not the way to build a system," Gasbarro said of changes NJ Transit made about a decade ago.
+Cuts to train service, even to trains that were heavily used, were "not the way to build a system," Gasbarro said of changes NJ Transit made about a decade ago.

-She said lived in California for a time, and watched the development of the train system there.
-Trains ran every hour, she said.
-"You knew it was reliable, and you didn't have to wait."

 Armato and Mazzeo said they look forward to seeing Gasbarro "stand up for commuters and help get NJ Transit running efficiently and effectively.”